amiranazri/RestaurantAdvisor/README.md

 # Setting-Up

 * Start up your MAMP server
-* Create and populate the 'restaurants' database by accessing the database.php file via your browser ` localhost/RestaurantAdvisor/database.php `
+* Create and populate the 'restaurants' database by accessing the database.js file via your browser ` localhost/RestaurantAdvisor/database.js `
-* Access the home page of the web application by referencing the index.html page via your browser ` localhost/RestaurantAdvisor/index.html `
+* Access the home page of the web application by referencing the index.html page via your browser ` localhost/RestaurantAdvisor/index.php `

 # User Journey Diagram